1979 Yugoslav Mount Everest expedition: The West Ridge

-From the first ascent of Mount Everest in 1953 until the Yugoslav ascent in 1979, 17 expeditions from 11 countries successfully ascended Mount Everest, a total of 84 ascents through four directions: over the South Col, the Northeast Ridge, through North Face via Hornbein Couloir, and the Southwest Face.
+From the first ascent of Mount Everest in 1953 until the Yugoslav ascent in 1979, seventeen expeditions from eleven countries successfully ascended Mount Everest, for a total of 84 ascents through four directions: over the South Col, the Northeast Ridge, through North Face via Hornbein Couloir, and the Southwest Face.
 None of the expeditions up to that point made a successful ascent using the West Ridge, which stretches for 6.5 km, from the Lho La pass above the base camp to the summit.
-The West Ridge is technically demanding and exposed to strong winds from Tibet, and its difficulty is reflected by the fact that of 21 teams that attempted it as of 2000, only three succeeded.
+The West Ridge is technically demanding and exposed to strong winds from Tibet, and its difficulty is reflected by the fact that of 21 teams that attempted it as of 2000, only three succeeded, only two of which used the West Ridge Direct route.

-American mountaineers Tom Hornbein and Willi Unsoeld were forced by the difficult area to partly traverse the West Ridge in 1963, then switch to Hornbein Couloir to ascend to the peak.
+On a 1963 expedition American mountaineers Tom Hornbein and Willi Unsoeld were forced by the difficult area to partly traverse the previously unexplored West Ridge in 1963, then switch to the Hornbein Couloir to ascend to the peak.
 A similar path to the Yugoslavian was chosen by the 1974 French expedition, which ended in a disaster when six climbers were killed in an avalanche.
-The first successful ascent was done by 24 Yugoslav alpinists, of which four reached the peak on the May 13th and 15th of 1979, using a route modified from the French to avoid the avalanche fall-lines.
-The West Ridge has maintained its reputation as one of the longest and most difficult routes on Everest, having been successfully ascended only twice more: on April 20, 1984, by a Bulgarian Hristo Prodanov, who died descending from the summit, and the Bulgarians Nikolay Petkov and Kiril Doskov on May 9, the same year, who descended via the South Col route.
+The first successful ascent of the West Ridge Direct was done by 24 Yugoslav alpinists, of which four reached the peak on the May 13th and 15th of 1979, using a route modified from the French to avoid the avalanche fall-lines.
+The West Ridge has maintained its reputation as one of the longest and most difficult routes on Everest, having been successfully ascended only by one more team: the Bulgarian National Everest Expedition, which included summits by Hristo Prodanov on 20 April 1984, Metodi Savov and Ivan Valtchev on 8 May 1984, and Nikolay Petkov and Kiril Doskov on 9 May 1984.